crosscode-nl/snowflake/README.md

 *TIP: If your system uses strings, and you want to use a different epoch, then you could switch to an encoding with a different length if your system can handle larger or shorter ID strings.
 You could also choose to add padding to your strings and change the padding character to a different character.*

-**BUG: bwmarin/snowflake uses a signed int64, which will overflow after 69 years**

 ## License